Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of Dr. Nadine Forché & Dr. Meg Brya and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Nadine Forché & Dr. Meg Brya will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Nadine Forché & Dr. Meg Brya will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Five Points Eye Care serves ortho-k patients in Athens, Augusta, Lawrenceville, Gainesville, and throughout Georgia
+If you decide to proceed, Dr. Nadine Forché & Dr. Meg Brya will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Athens, Augusta, Lawrenceville, and Gainesville, Georgia and surrounding communities.